andrelandgraf/react-datalist-input/README.md

 - If suppressReselect is set to false, selecting the same item again, it will trigger another onSelect callback call.
 - Default is true.

+***dropDownLength***

+- Only display the first `dropDownLength` matches in the dropdown.
+Useful if the array is really big.
+- Number to specify max length of drop down.
+- Default is Infinity.